agustinfitipaldi/agustinfitipaldi/README.md

-Made with nextjs, shadcn, claude, cursor, and a good attitude =)
+made with nextjs, shadcn, claude, cursor, and a good attitude =)